-Professional MBA students' work experience, industry knowledge and management skills are an important part of the learning experience.
+PMBA students' work experience, industry knowledge and management skills are an important part of the learning experience.
 The ability to contribute real-world experiences and situations adds value to the classroom discussion.
-Applicants should have at least two years of full-time, post-bachelor, professional work experience.
+Applicants are required to have at least two years of full-time, professional work experience.

-An earned undergraduate degree from an accredited institution is required to be considered for admission to the Professional MBA program.
+An earned undergraduate degree from an accredited institution is required to be considered for admission to the PMBA program.
 A degree in business is not required.
 Applicants from any major are encouraged to apply.

 Transcripts from all institutions attended must be submitted to the Darla Moore School of Business as part of the admissions process.
 This includes graduate level credit (if applicable) and any credit received from an institution in which you did not graduate (i.e. transfer credit).

 You may upload an unofficial copy of your transcript to expedite the review of your admission application.
 If you are admitted, you will be required to provide official transcripts from all institutions attended to finalize the admission process.
-These documents must be sent to the Moore School's Graduate Admissions at the address below in a sealed envelope from the respective institution.
-The Moore School has access to transcripts of USC graduates, and no further action is required if the University of South Carolina was the last school you attended.
+These documents must be sent electronically or to the Moore School's Graduate Admissions office at the address below in a sealed envelope from the respective institution.
+The Moore School may have access to transcripts of UofSC graduates.
+Please reach out to your recruiting manager to determine if there is any further action required if the University of South Carolina was the last school you attended.